kismetwireless/kismet/docs/dev/tracked_component.md

     }
 ```

-Wrapper classes are provided for all of the complex TrackerElement variants:
+Wrapper classes are provided for all of the TrackerElement variants:

 * `TrackerElementVector`
 * `TrackerElementMap`